tlk00/BitMagic/README.md

 ### Succinct vectors

-BitMagic supports succinct (memory compact) vectors based on bit-transposition transform.
+BitMagic supports succinct (memory compact) vectors based on bit-transposition transform and rank-select succinct compression.
-Bit transposition solves two purposes: free unused bit plains and isolate regularity and enthrothy into separately compressed bit-vectors.
+Bit transposition solves two purposes: free unused bit plains and isolate regularity and entropy into separate (sparse) bit-vectors.
 Compression on bit-planes offers both superior memory performance and fast search.

 Succinct bit-transposed implementation works well for both integer vectors and string vectors and it rivals other succinct schemes like prefix trees.
 Succinct vectors can be both sorted and unsorted.

+The idea here is similar to Apache Arrow-Parquet, but it takes it farther with bit-transposition.

+- bit-transposed representation offers best memory footprint for numeric vector cases when data uses numbers with limited or variable bit rate.
+If data needs just 27 bits succinct vector will use just that and not the nearest natural 32-bit type.
+It is adaptive and completely automatic.
+- If string vector needs just a few bits to represent a char in particular position (DNA strings, chemical compounds as smiles, etc. ) BitMagic has an option to do transparent remapping, so DNA string vector would use just 2-3 bits (for ATGCN alphabet)
+- Rank-Select approach allows to collapse all NULL values and save more
+- At the serialization level, BitMagic adds an extra layer of compression (BInary Interpolated Encoding) to each bit-plane.
+Since Bit-planes are independent shared nothing objects it becomes possible to build parallel serialization schemes which would use many-core CPUs and SIMD and even store succinct vectors in sharded BLOBs.

+Bit-transposed succinct vectors make sense when you we delaing with big data models like bioinformatics, high energy physics, web log analysis, big graph problems.
+Such problems otherwise would have to resort to use databases (and often reduce your data science compute power of vector-columnar representation).

+Another use case is edge computing on small devices or in-browser computing (WebAssemblies) where memory pressure is a very real design factor.
+Succinct containers allow to stream data faster do more compute on the edge without server-side assist.

 #### Main features